nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 * [**SQL Server 2019 Extensibility Framework & Java**](/s2k19_ext_framework_java).

 It has been a fascinating "journey", since SQL Server 2019 is still in preview, and there have been changes in how you call Java code along the way.
-In this post, we look at some relatively recent changes for:
+In this post, we look at some relatively recent changes to how we handle null values in datasets.

-* Null handling.
-* Output parameters.

 <!--more-->